meteor/meteor/content/collections.md

 ### Using `defaultValue` and cleaning

 One thing that Collection2 does is "cleans" data before sending it to the schema.
-This means, for instance, making an attempt to coerce types (converting strings to numbers for instance) amd removing attributes not in the schema.
+This means, for instance, making an attempt to coerce types (converting strings to numbers for instance) and removing attributes not in the schema.

 Another important thing it does is set values to fields that have not been set, and which have `defaultValue` set in the schema definition.